 Data Analytics and Multi-scale Predictions

-A key aspect is to develop strategies for adaptation to climate change and variability through climate scenarios for the short and long run that accurately represent uncertainties.
+It is critical to develop strategies for climate change adaptation and variability through climate scenarios for the short- and long-term that accurately represent uncertainties.
 Columbia Water Center scientists use numerical and statistical methods that take into account the high dimensionality of the problem.
-These methods consider spatial variability across a region or the globe and correctly represent the associated uncertainty inherent to data and models.
-Large-scale simulation and optimization decision making tools have been developed by the Columbia Water Center that introduce novel water allocation and risk management ideas and are supported by quantitative analysis.
+These methods consider spatial variability across a region or the globe, and correctly represent the associated uncertainty inherent to data and models.
+Columbia Water Center has developed large-scale simulation and optimization decision-making tools that introduce novel water allocation and risk management ideas and are supported by quantitative analysis.

 Managing Climate Risks through Long Lead Forecasts

-The Columbia Water Center, together with the International Research Institute for Climate and Society (IRI) at the Columbia University are major global leaders in Climate Risk Management and Sustainable Development from inter-disciplinary and applied perspectives.
-Specifically for climate risk management, the research groups at IRI and CWC have pioneered techniques for seasonal to inter-annual climate and hydrologic forecasts.
+Columbia Water Center collaborates with International Research Institute for Climate and Society (IRI) at Columbia University, which is a major global leader in Climate Risk Management and Sustainable Development from interdisciplinary and applied perspectives.
+Specifically, for climate risk management, these research groups have pioneered techniques for seasonal to inter-annual climate and hydrologic forecasts.
 The teams have also developed a participatory and adaptive management system for reservoir operation and planning.
 This includes a mix of short- and long-term tradable water supply contracts with specified reliability that are derived using seasonal climate forecasts and multi-decadal simulations.
 These are used as a vehicle for water allocation, and as an insurance mechanism in the event of yield failure.
 Applications of this approach have been implemented in N. E. Brazil and the Philippines.

 CWC research is working to make fundamental advances in our ability to comprehend the complexities of climate by using probabilistic cloud modeling to properly characterize precipitation and solar radiation.